nicklasorte/3.1GHz_ground/README.md

 In this case, a basic version of Matlab is only needed to initalize the simulation parameters.

-The app is {XXXXXX} (For this version of the App you will still need the Terrain Database downloaded, but no internet connection needed.)
+The app is "ground_3GHz_rev1.exe" (For this version of the App you will still need the Terrain Database downloaded, but no internet connection needed.)

 ======================================================================================